 Metro 52 runs between the north part of Amsterdam and Amsterdam Zuid (South) station.
 If you’re hotel or starting point is in the west or eastern parts of Amsterdam, traveling to the The Heineken Experience by tram might be a good option.
 There are several tram stops nearby.

 Tram 1, 7, and 19

-Tram 3 stops just in front of De Pijp metro station (M52) at exit Ceintuurbaan.
+Tram 3 and 12 both stop just in front of De Pijp metro station (M52) at exit Ceintuurbaan.
 When leaving the tram use the pedestrian crossing to cross Ceintuurbaan in direction of the metro station (M52).
 At Ferdinand Bolstraat, you follow the small side walk in norther direction.
 You pass The McDonalds Restaurant on the little square and you might see Tram 24, going north to Station Amsterdam Centraal, or south.
-It’s a 10 minutes walk to entrance of the Heineken Experience.
+It’s a 9 minutes walk to entrance of the Heineken Experience.
 The Heineken brewery is at the corner of Ferdinand Bolstraat and Stadhouderskade and is recognizable by it’s brownish bricks.
 The entrance of The Heineken Experience is around the corner at Stadhouderskade.

 Alternatively, you can take tram 24 at the same tram stop at Ceintuurbaan and leave the tram at the very next stop at tram stop Marie Heinekenplein, which is just around the corner of the entrance of The Heineken Experience at Stadhouderskade.